 By the time of Fortune, Doug recognizes that she needed treatment and sympathy, and he feels badly for not doing that for her when he had the chance.

 In both universes, Susan eventually ends up with, and marries, Aidan.
-For Susan, in our universe, she is accepted by someone who can handle her episodes and, perhaps, help her to heal.
+For Susan, in our universe, she gets acceptance from someone who can handle her episodes and, perhaps, help her to heal.

 “I’m going to assume you don’t want me dead.”

-This character seemed to have all sorts of strikes against her.
+This character seems to have all sorts of strikes against her.
 But she’s a survivor.
 And there is a reason why she was important to both Jay and Doug and, eventually, to Aidan.

 This story was originally written as a response to a prompt about the seasons.
 I had already written a story about winter, called A Hazy Shade.
 That one was somewhat depressing.
 I wanted something cheerier, so I thought of the summertime, and so And the Livin’ is Easy was born.